Deasun/CorporateNetworks/README.md

 ### How does it work?
 The website is built on the [Flask](http://flask.palletsprojects.com/en/1.1.x/) microframework and written in **python 3.7.5**.

-A [MongoDB](https://www.mongodb.com/) database is dynamically created, utilising the [pyMongo](https://api.mongodb.com/python/current/) distribution, and is populated based on user's search results.
-Information is accessed from both [Companies House API](https://developer.companieshouse.gov.uk/api/docs/) and the [OpenCorporates API](https://api.opencorporates.com/) based on the user's search request.
+A [MongoDB](https://www.mongodb.com/) database is dynamically created, utilising the [pyMongo](https://api.mongodb.com/python/current/) distribution, and is populated based on users' search results.
+Information is accessed from both [Companies House API](https://developer.companieshouse.gov.uk/api/docs/) and the [OpenCorporates API](https://api.opencorporates.com/) based on the users' search requests.
 The database prevents duplicate API calls being made by accessing search history in the first instance.

 [AIOHTTP](https://aiohttp.readthedocs.io/en/stable/) for asyncio and Python is used to make asynchronous API calls.

 The [D3](https://d3js.org/) javascript library is used to render the Network Chart.

-The application is styled using HTML, CSS, and JavaScript (inc JQuery).
-It was developed using Visual Studio Code (v1.41.1) and is hosted on [pythonanywhere](https://www.pythonanywhere.com).
+The application is styled using HTML, CSS, and JavaScript (inc JQuery), developed in Visual Studio Code (v1.41.1) and is hosted on [pythonanywhere](https://www.pythonanywhere.com).

 While waiting for the Corporate Network to be generated, latest News from Corporate Watch is displayed.
 This news is scraped from [Corporate Watch](https://corporatewatch.org/) once daily using the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) python library.

 ### Development and Production
-The following environment variables are managed using [python-dotenv](https://github.com/theskumar/python-dotenv) and stored in **.env** in the root directory (added to .gitignore):
+The following environment variables are managed using [python-dotenv](https://github.com/theskumar/python-dotenv) and stored in **.env** in the root officery (added to .gitignore):

 * SECRET_KEY (required by Flask)
 * MONGO_URI (provided by MongDB on database set-up)